Pezeshkian Wins Iranian Election, Replacing President Who Died in Helicopter Crash

 Only 48 percent of voters participated in the 2021 election that brought Mr. Raisi to power, and turnout was 41 percent in a parliamentary election in March.

-Who Is Pezeshkian?
+Who Is Mr. Pezeshkian?

 Iranian President Masoud Pezeshkian gestures during a visit to the shrine of the Islamic Republic's founder Ayatollah Ruhollah Khomeini in Tehran, Iran, on July 6, 2024.
-To his left sits former foreign minister Mohammad Javad Zarif.
+To his right sits former foreign minister Mohammad Javad Zarif.
 (Majid Saeedi/Getty Images)

 Mr. Pezeshkian, 69, is a trained heart surgeon born to an Iranian Azeri father and a Kurdish mother.
 He lost his wife and one of his children in a car accident in 1994.
 He raised his surviving two sons and a daughter alone, opting to never remarry.

-The surgeon served as health minister under former President Mohammad Khatami from 2001 to 2005.
+The surgeon served as health minister under President Mohammad Khatami from 2001 to 2005.
 Since 2008, he has been active as a longtime lawmaker from Tabriz in northwestern Iran.

-Presidential candidates and election certifications are approved by the 12-member Guardian Council, which also must approve all legislation passed by the parliament.
+Presidential candidates and election certifications are approved by the 12-member Guardian Council, which also must approve all legislation passed by the Parliament.

 Iran’s unelected supreme leader retains ultimate control over the council, as he remains in charge of appointing six Islamic jurists.
-Six more are nominated by the judiciary and approved by the parliament.
+Six more are nominated by the judiciary and approved by the Parliament.

-Iranian Supreme Leader Ayatollah Ali Khamenei speaks during a meeting with army's air force and air defense staff in Tehran, Iran, on Feb.
+Iranian Supreme Leader Ayatollah Ali Khamenei speaks during a meeting with the army's air force and air defense staff in Tehran, Iran, on Feb.
 7, 2021.
 (Office of the Iranian Supreme Leader via AP)

 While campaigning, Mr. Pezeshkian pledged to promote the moderate faction’s approach to foreign policy that was characteristic of former moderate President Hassan Rouhani and his foreign minister Mohammad Javad Zarif, under whom Iran signed its 2015 nuclear deal with world powers.
 That was the pact that U.S. President Donald Trump withdrew from in 2018, before reimposing sanctions on Iran.